< Back to Shopping

 • Watching the parade has been an inseparable part of the day since the early 20th century.
 What started as a celebration in the streets is now televised, and it is how almost every family in America starts their special day.

 • Wishbones are an after-dinner tradition.
-Once the turkey is eaten, the wishbone is separated and left to dry.
+The wishbone is separated once the turkey is eaten and left to dry.
 The dry bone is given to two people who make wishes.
 Whoever gets the longer side when they break the bone is believed to have their wish come true!

 • Pumpkin or apple pies are also traditional pieces of the Thanksgiving Day meal.
 Since they are also the symbols of autumn, they are perfect additions to the cozy atmosphere of the day.